 The downside?
 Yet again, people struggled to get the bags off the roll.

-So what’s the downside?
+The downside?
 Unhappily, some people struggled to fit the bags into their dispensers.
 Probably because the bags lack a solid core to spin around.

 Would you prefer a scent to cover up that less-than-fresh material inside?
 Pogi’s has the answer.
 Their large bags have a powder-fresh scent most people found appealing.
 The extra-large size of the bag is perfect for larger dogs and their larger, um, deposits.
 The box contains 500 bags, seeing you through several months.